 Perhaps it was then that I became a long-distance traveler.

 Ten years later, I took my first steps on the two-thousand mile the Appalachian Trail.
 Next came the Pacific Crest Trail (2,650 miles), Continental Divide Trail (3,000 miles), and Hayduke Trail (only 800 miles, but nasty ones!).
-Now I want to use the skills I learned from America’s greatest long-distance hiking trails to travel some of America’s greatest waterways.
-My current adventure is to paddle a kayak from the top of the contiguous United States to the bottom (Minnesota’s Northwest Angle to Key West, Florida).
+From there, I used the skills I learned from America’s greatest long-distance hiking trails to travel some of America’s greatest waterways and paddled a kayak from the top of the contiguous United States to the bottom (Minnesota’s Northwest Angle to Key West, Florida).
 When I got to Key West, I decided to paddle back to Minnesota where I started.
 The whole thing took about 503 days and somewhere around 7,000 miles, traveling through the Boundary Waters, Lake Superior, Mississippi River, Gulf of Mexico, Atlantic, Hudson River, Lake Huron, and more.
 After recovering from the paddling trip, I hiked the Grand Enchantment Trail (another 770 miles) and am looking forward to new adventures in the future.

 ORIGIN OF OUT OF ORDER:

 If I had waited until my law school’s graduation, I would not have made the end of the Pacific Crest Trail before winter buried it in snow.
 I had to start early.
 I walked out of law school halfway through the my last semester intending to carve out the first three hundred miles before coming back to take exams and graduate.
 I printed out a few class outlines to study with and got on a plane to San Diego.